Microsoft Outlook 2016 for Mac

 2. Type your email address

-In the account window, type your email address:
+In the “Set Up Your Email” window, type your email address:

-Enter your email account details, using the following values:
+Enter your email account details, using the following values (Outlook may have automatically filled them in for you in many cases):

-- E-mail address: your email address (must be all lowercase)
+- Username: your email address (must be all lowercase)

 - Password: your email password